linemos/introduction-to-kubernetes/tasks/google-cloud-platform-setup.md

 4. Set Region to *us-central1* and zone to *us-central1-a*
 5. Click create.
 *This process can take a while.* While you wait you can do this:
+    1. Open the file [mysql/script.sql](../mysql/script.sql) anc change the values in the last 3 lines.
+    Input your own name, and location.
+And your own education and work experience if you want :tada: .
-    1. In the search field in the blue header, search for Google Cloud SQL API and click enable.
+    2. In the search field in the blue header, search for Google Cloud SQL API and click enable.
     If you haven't already enabled billing, you have to do this now.
-    2. Start with the next tasks in [3.1](run-application-locally.md)
+    3. Start with the next tasks in [3.1](run-application-locally.md) if your instance is still in creation.
 6. When the database is created, click on link *cvapp-db* and click on the tab *Users*.
 7. Create a user called `cvuser` and set the password to `cvapp-passord`.
 8. Go back to *Overview* and log in using the button *Connect using Cloud Shell*.
 Type the password `cvapp-passord`.